 Not getting the level of media coverage you need?
-Seasoned organizers, media wranglers and veteran journalists share how to cultivate reporters, and what to do at each stage of events and actions, both online and off, to increase the likelihood of getting the kind of earned media we all want in 2019.
+Seasoned organizers, media wranglers and veteran journalists share how to cultivate reporters, and what to do at each stage of events and actions, both online and off, to increase the likelihood of getting the kind of earned media we all want.

 Kendra Chaikind, SMT Staff Partner and veteran reporter and communications staffer.